philipbolle/saas-factory/SF_COMMAND/01_PRODUCT_ROADMAP.md

-# SaaS Factory - Product Roadmap (v2.4)
+# SaaS Factory - Product Roadmap (v2.5)

 ### CAMPAIGN 1: The Flagship Product (STATUS: ACTIVE)
 **Objective:** To build a single, enterprise-grade SaaS product that will serve as the validation engine for all future systems.
 The "SaaS Factory" will be forged from the successful patterns and components of this flagship application.

 **Key Missions (Mandated Operations):**

-* **Phase 1: Operator-Led Architecture:**
+* **Phase 1: Foundational Readiness & Architecture**
+    * [ ] **Mission FP-00: Foundational Readiness:** Pass all items in the Pre-Mission Readiness Protocol (Stop/Go Checklist) as defined in the Grand Unified Doctrine.
     * [ ] **Mission FP-01:** Operator to design and implement the core backend abstraction layer.
     * [ ] **Mission FP-02:** Operator to establish the initial, secure CI/CD pipeline and testing framework.
-* **Phase 2: AI-Assisted Development & Internal Validation:**
+* **Phase 2: AI-Assisted Development & Internal Validation**
     * [ ] **Mission FP-03:** Develop AI Competency Benchmarks within the context of the flagship product's codebase.
     * [ ] **Mission FP-04:** Build the core application features (auth, database, UI shell) using the VLM 2.1 protocols.
-    * [ ] **Mission FP-04.5 (Revised): The Simulation Gauntlet:** Before proceeding, the AI must build a simulation environment to test the architecture against catastrophic failure scenarios.
+    * [ ] **Mission FP-04.5 (Upgraded): The Simulation Gauntlet:** The AI must build and run an automated test harness that proves the architecture's resilience against catastrophic failure scenarios.
 The system must pass all simulations to be considered viable.
-This includes:
-        * **Scalability Simulation:** Test the system's performance under 10x and 100x projected user loads.
-        * **Dependency Failure Simulation:** Simulate a total outage of a core service (e.g., database or auth provider) to ensure the system degrades gracefully.
-        * **Portability Simulation:** Execute the `Portability Stress Test` under load, programmatically swapping a core service and verifying system integrity.
+The gauntlet must include, at a minimum:
+        * **DB Outage Simulation:** System aborts gracefully and recovers without data corruption when the database connection is severed during a live transaction.
+        * **Cost Explosion Simulation:** System automatically halts jobs and alerts the Operator when a simulated runaway process exceeds predefined daily cost caps.
+        * **API Key Abuse Simulation:** System correctly rate-limits, alerts, and provides a mechanism to revoke a key under a simulated high-frequency attack.
+        * **Backup & Restore Simulation:** System demonstrates a successful restoration of a deleted tenant from a backup within a documented Service Level Agreement (SLA).
-        * **Adversarial Security Simulation:** Deploy a secondary AI agent to run a battery of automated penetration tests against the system.
+        * **Adversarial Security Simulation:** System successfully resists a battery of automated SQL injection and XSS attacks from a secondary AI agent.
     * [ ] **Mission FP-05:** Achieve a production-ready MVP of the flagship product.

 ### CAMPAIGN 2: The SaaS Factory Core (STATUS: PENDING)
 **Objective:** To extract, generalize, and automate the battle-tested patterns from the Flagship Product to create the foundational SaaS development system.
 **Key Missions (Mandated Operations):**
 * [ ] **Mission SF-01:** Refactor the flagship's core modules into a universal scaffolding tool.
 * [ ] **Mission SF-02:** Evolve the AI framework to autonomously handle VLM-1 and VLM-2 tasks within the new factory context.
 * [ ] **Mission SF-03:** Implement a fully automated, end-to-end CI/CD pipeline with VLM-3 hard halts.

-**(Note: Campaigns 3, 4, and 5 are now designated as `ENTERPRISE PHASE II` and are PENDING the successful completion of Campaigns 1 and 2.)**
+**(Note: Campaigns 3, 4, and 5 - formerly Autonomous Operations, Strategic Evolution, etc. - are now designated as `ENTERPRISE PHASE II` and are PENDING the successful completion of Campaigns 1 and 2.)**

 ### CAMPAIGN 3: The Command Console V2 (STATUS: PENDING)
 **Objective:** To refactor the authenticated user dashboard into a professional-grade, data-dense analysis tool that provides real-time, actionable intelligence.